 If you thought that traditions exist only for ceremonies and marriage rites, then you are wrong.
 In Italy, there are traditions involving the journey which the bride and groom take to reach the church.
 One of the traditions involves the performance of daily activities that offer challenges to the bride and the groom.
 It is an amazing spectacle and everyone enjoys it.
 This is one of the reasons why you should definitely attend an Italian wedding once in your life.

-Tradition:“On the way to the church, the bride and groom will receive several challenges involving a fallen broom, a crying baby, or other household chores to test their skills before marriage.”
+Tradition: “On the way to the church, the bride and groom will receive several challenges involving a fallen broom, a crying baby, or other household chores to test their skills before marriage.”

 (The bride and groom are given tasks which act as obstacles along the way.
 The purpose of these tasks is to prove that the couple can hold their love even through hardships and can live a long committed life together.
-This symbolic representation is an amazing sight indeed and is unique wedding tradition in Italy.)
+This symbolic representation is an amazing sight indeed and is a unique wedding tradition in Italy.)

-Superstition:“To ward off the evil-eye from envious people, a groom should carry a piece of iron (toc ferro).”
+Superstition: “To ward off the evil-eye from envious people, a groom should carry a piece of iron (toc ferro).”

 (This is more of a superstition than a tradition as the groom is made to carry a piece of iron (usually a rusted one) to keep away the negative impacts of “eye-eye” stares that may be given by envious people in the gathering.)

-Tradition:“In Northern Italy, the groom brings the bride’s bouquet and he chooses the colour and style of the flowers as his gift to her.”
+Tradition: “In Northern Italy, the groom brings the bride’s bouquet and he chooses the colour and style of the flowers as his gift to her.”

 (This traditional practice is more prevalent in regions where the bride and the groom do not walk to the church together.
 The bouquet is presented at the reception where the Bride waits with her father for the groom to arrive.)

 (When the groom arrives at the church, the father of the bride shakes his hand, places a gentle kiss on his daughter’s cheek and seats himself with his wife in the first row of the benches.
-However, this is practiced when the groom makes his way to the church unaccompanied by the bride.)
+However, this is practised when the groom makes his way to the church unaccompanied by the bride.)

-Tradition:“Tying a ribbon across the doorway of the church lets passers-by know that your wedding is taking place.”
+Tradition: “Tying a ribbon across the doorway of the church lets passers-by know that your wedding is taking place.”

 This is a great way to let people know about your most special moment in life.
 A simple ribbon tied on the door of the church is enough to indicate that a wedding is in progress.

-Tradition:“Less emphasis is given on Bridal parties.
+Tradition: “Less emphasis is given on Bridal parties.
 The common custom is for the best man and the maid of honour to be present as the only witnesses.”

 The Exit / End of Ceremony